Sumitra Nayak: Professional career

 Nayak trained under coach Rudhrakesh Jena at KISS.
 Following her state-level debut in 2012, she participated in the under-13 Women's Rugby World Cup in 2014.
-She also participated at the National School Games and the National Championships.
+She also participated in the National School Games and the National Championships.
 She was instrumental in India's bronze medal win at the 2016 Asian Girls Rugby Sevens (U-18) in Dubai.
-In 2018, she was appointed the skipper of India's under-18 rugby team.
+In 2018, she was appointed India's under-18 rugby team skipper.

-In June 2019, she played an important part in India's first ever international victory in 15s.
-Nayak kicked a penalty in the last moments of the game against Singapore, which helped India win the bronze medal at the Asia Rugby Women's Championship, apart from earning its first win in the 15s format.
+In June 2019, she was important in India's first ever international victory in 15s.
+Nayak kicked a penalty in the game's last moments against Singapore, which helped India win the bronze medal at the Asia Rugby Women's Championship, apart from earning its first win in the 15s format.

 Nayak was part of the Indian senior team that won the silver medal in the Asia Rugby Sevens Trophy in Jakarta in August 2019.
 She also led India's team at the Asia Rugby U-20 Women's Seven Series in Laos in the same month.

 Odisha Chief Minister Naveen Patnaik had congratulated Nayak on her selection to the Indian team for the Asia Rugby Unstoppable meet.